Enabling Platforms

 Bioresources and Data

-This Platform will be our researchers’ gateway to Institute-wide research assets, including patient samples, highly characterised laboratory models and their multi-omics and clinical datasets.
+This Platform is our researchers’ gateway to Institute-wide research assets, including patient samples, highly characterised laboratory models and their multi-omics and clinical datasets.

 The goal of this Platform is to strengthen and integrate bioresources and data, and to make them visible, sharable, and accessible as a foundation for new scientific discovery, innovation and collaboration.

-The User Group for this Platform consists of researchers and operations staff from ZERO, Bioinformatics, Computational Biology, Animal Facility, Tumour Bank, and Liquid Biopsy research groups.
-The first meeting was held early this year to identify priorities for the platform, discover new and existing datasets and bioresources, and identify any pain points in accessing these resources.
-A quarterly meeting will be scheduled going forward.
+The User Group consists of researchers and operations staff from ZERO, Bioinformatics, Computational Biology, Animal Facility, Tumour Bank, and Liquid Biopsy research groups.

 Data Platform Chair: Dr Marie Wong- Erasmus